maglore9900/Jellyfin-Not-Right-Now-Playlists/README.md

 ```

 **Manual Installation:**
-Download the latest release from the Releases page and extract to a subfolder in your Jellyfin plugins directory (e.g., `/config/plugins/[PluginName]`).
+Download the latest release from the Releases page and extract to a subfolder in your Jellyfin plugins directory (e.g., `/config/plugins/NrN Playlists`).

 ### 3. Restart Jellyfin
 Restart your Jellyfin server to load both plugins.

 ## Usage

-1. **Admin Setup**: Go to Dashboard → My Plugins → [Plugin Name] to create smart lists
+1. **Admin Setup**: Go to Dashboard → My Plugins → "NrN Playlists" to create smart lists
 2. **User Access**: Users can access their personalized settings through the user configuration pages

 ![](images/config.png)